-To insert an image, go to the Insert menu and choose Picture, then choose From File.
+To insert an image, go to the Insert menu and choose Photo, then choose Picture from File.
 Navigate to the file, highlight the file name and click on Insert.
 If you have a chart in Excel, we suggest you save it as an image and insert it rather than inserting the chart directly into Word.